 28. Houston, Texas

-🏝 Why you should visit: Houston in Southeast Texas is a metropolis that extends down to Galveston Bay.
+🏝 Why you should visit: Houston, one of the best places in Texas, is a metropolis that extends down to Galveston Bay.
 This cosmopolitan mecca is a vibrant and diverse destination of languages, economic prosperity, and cultures.
 From a delicious range of ethnic cuisines to a cutting-edge astronaut center, Houston has it all.

 🌳 Stroll through historic downtown: On the northern edge of Downtown is a historic neighborhood with charming facades.
 Set away from the skyscrapers, this area features Market Square Park, gorgeous 19th-century architecture, and upscale restaurants.
 While downtown, taste authentic Vietnamese or famous Texas barbeque.